-In 1273, the Austrian king, Rudolf of Habsburg, was crowned king of the Romans by Pope Gregory x in Aachen, the seat of Charlemagne’s authority.
+In 1273, Austria’s King Rudolf of Habsburg was crowned king of the Romans by Pope Gregory x in Aachen, the seat of Charlemagne’s authority.
 In order to receive this recognition from the church, Rudolf had to renounce his imperial rights and his claims to territory in Italy, and to issue a promise to wage a crusade.
 Quid pro quo, the pope persuaded Alfonso x of Castile, a rival for the imperial throne, to recognize Rudolf.
 Thus, the relationship between the Habsburgs and the pope began.

 Although Rudolf had been declared king of the Romans, the official title of emperor of the Holy Roman Empire was not bestowed on the Habsburg rulers for another couple of generations.
 In 1452, Frederick iv, king of Austria, was crowned Frederick iii, the “holy Roman emperor.”
 That title remained in the family until the dynasty officially ended in 1806.

 The greatness of the Habsburg dynasty lies more in its duration than in its dynamic leaders.
 Yet it did produce at least two outstanding kings who reigned successively in the 16th century: Maximilian i (1493–1519) and Charles v (1519–1556).
 Both these kings drastically expanded the power and influence of the Habsburgs and, of course, the Roman Catholic Church.